rootstrap/django-drip-campaigns/CONTRIBUTING.md

      from the `test-requirements.txt` file that has the list of the needed dev libraries.
    - You will see the tests execution for each version of Python.
    - You can run `tox -v` to see more details.
+8. Run `pre-commit install` so pre-commit is configured.
+This will make that some dev tools are run when making a git commit.
+The tools are explained in the next section.

+### Use of Dev tools

+If you want to develop in Django Drip, you will need to use these dev tools:

+- isort: to automatically sort imports in Python files, ensuring a consistent and organized format.
+Before the commit, run `isort .`, this will sort the imports.
+- black: to automatically format Python code by enforcing a consistent style, improving readability while adhering to PEP 8 guidelines.
+Before the commit, run `black .`.
+This will format the files.
+- flake8: to enforce coding style guidelines and check for code quality issues in Python, including PEP 8 compliance, syntax errors, and potential bugs.
+Before the commit, run `flake8 .`.
+This will show errors if any of the used guidelines are not being met.
+- mypy: used for static type checking in Python, ensuring that variables, functions, and return types match the expected types specified in type hints.
+Before commit, run `mypy .`.
+This will show errors if there is any typing error.

+All these tools are configured in the setup.cfg file, except black, that can't use that file and uses pyproject.toml.
+It's important to make sure these four tools are executed successfuly before making any git commit.
+If any of them shows any errors, you need to fix all of them before making the commit.

+### Test Coverage

+If you add new code, make sure you create tests for it and make sure you don't decrease the percentage of test coverage.

+1. You can run: `coverage run -m pytest .`
+2. Now run: `coverage report -m`

+This way you will see a complete report of the tests.
+The percentage coverage should be equal or greater to the current one: 94%.

 ## Use a Consistent Coding Style